We recommend the best products through our own independent review process.

-For the most part, business intelligence software is geared toward providing in-depth data visualization to higher levels of management.
-The idea is to give key decision makers the ability to make better decisions based on relevant business data pulled from their ERP systems, rather than on instinct.
+Business intelligence software, also known as BI tools, are designed to gather and sort historical data, create engaging visuals, then help you analyze and report your findings.
+Business intelligence software is geared toward providing in-depth data visualization to higher levels of management.
+This gives key decision makers the ability to make better decisions based on relevant business data pulled from their ERP systems, rather than on instinct.
 Machine learning applications further aid data analysts in visualizing actionable insights.

 What sets business intelligence software apart from standard reporting is the ability to report on financial and non-financial data sources alike.
 Each data set can be customized to your business needs.
 You can now see the time it takes to produce each product, how many parts and materials are needed, how many were produced per hour by each employee, etc. The more independent data sets you have, the better performance overview you’ll get.

 Information gathered allows users to make informed decisions going forward such as: Do we hire more employees?
 Can we afford to take on a new customer that will double the output?
 Will a new machine speed up the processes and efficiencies of the manufacturing process?